 Successful people are productive people, and they get things done.
 When we talk about being productive, it does not mean doing as much as possible; it means doing what matters most and getting the most result-yielding work done.

-There is no point to go through the day being busy doing things that don’t matter.
-You have to do what matters most and do the tasks that will give you the most result.
+There is no point in going through the day being busy doing things that don’t matter.
+You have to do what matters most and do the tasks that will give you the most results.

-Once you have identified the most important work and prioritized them, use the following 5 techniques to go through your day.
+Once you have identified the most important work and prioritized it, use the following 5 techniques to manage your day.

 How to Be Productive and Get Things Done